CivicActions/nebula/USDSPlaybook/AllPlaysTemplate.md

 #### key questions
-A. Who are your primary users?
+1. Who are your primary users?
-B. What user needs will this service address?
+2. What user needs will this service address?
-C. Why does the user want or need this service?
+3. Why does the user want or need this service?
-D. Which people will have the most difficulty with the service?
+4. Which people will have the most difficulty with the service?
-E. Which research methods were used?
+5. Which research methods were used?
-F. What were the key findings?
+6. What were the key findings?
-G. How were the findings documented?
+7. How were the findings documented?
 Where can future team members access the documentation?
-H. How often are you testing with real people?
+8. How often are you testing with real people?

 #### answers to key questions

+1.
+2.
+3.
+4.
+5.
+6.
+7.
+8.

 ## Play 2
-## Address the whole experience, from start to finish
+### Address the whole experience, from start to finish